 - Walruses have incredible vocal capabilities and are able to make a variety of sounds including a grunt, roar, whistle, and even a ringing bell.

 Like all Arctic mammals, walruses are facing increasing threats due to rapid climate change and the impacts are widespread.
 Still, very little is known about these iconic animals due to limited research.
 Vancouver Aquarium has plans to help change that and, building on 25 years of pinniped research, will soon be gathering information about this unique species.
-Led by University of British Columbia scientist-in-residence Dr. David Rosen, the Aquarium’s marine mammal trainers are working with Lakina and Balzak and building learned behaviours that will facilitate baseline studies on walrus size and growth, metabolic rate, and immune function.
+Led by Dr. David Rosen, Ocean Wise collections research coordinator and University of British Columbia research associate, the Aquarium’s marine mammal trainers are working with Lakina and Balzak and building learned behaviours that will facilitate baseline studies on walrus size and growth, metabolic rate, and immune function.
 Like with Steller sea lions and Northern fur seals, these learnings will contribute to the global knowledge base as scientists work to provide research-based solutions to protect wild populations.

 Vancouver Aquarium tickets are available at www.vanaqua.org/walrus and support Ocean Wise’s ongoing ocean research, education, and conservation initiatives.